Table of Contents

 Adding value is a way to differentiate your product from other products in the market.
 As a result, customers have reasons to continue to buy your product over your competitor’s products.

-Since many competitors exist in the market, the value your business adds must be better than your competitors.
-It is a way to secure long-term profits.
-You can satisfy your customers better than your competitors can.
-In this case, you are creating a luring factor for the customer.
+Since there are many competitors in the market, your business’s value must be better than theirs.
+This is a way to secure long-term profits.
+You can satisfy your customers better than your competitors can, creating a luring factor for the customer.

 Success in creating value for customers and outperforming competitors doesn’t just make your customers loyal.
 Your competitors’ customers are likely to switch to your product.

-There are several ways to create added value and differentiate offerings, depending on the nature of each business.
-For example, smartphone companies may add new features such as a larger capacity to attract consumers.
-Or, they embed a high-resolution camera into their new product.
+Depending on the nature of each business, there are several ways to create added value and differentiate offerings.
+For example, smartphone companies may add new features, such as a larger capacity to attract consumers.
+Or, they may embed a high-resolution camera into their new product.

-Meanwhile, the restaurant will probably create a cozy atmosphere.
-So, visitors feel at home.
-Or, they have superior service and friendly staff.
+Meanwhile, the restaurant will probably create a cozy atmosphere so visitors feel at home.
+It will also offer superior service and friendly staff.

 Build strong long-term relationships

-Customer loyalty is indeed important to secure money in the long run.
-But, it also requires businesses to continue to maintain their existing edge.
+Customer loyalty is indeed important for securing money in the long run.
+However, it also requires businesses to continue to maintain their existing edge.

 Competition in the market is dynamic.
 Some new competitors may emerge and offer better alternatives.
-Or, existing competitors change their competitive strategies and are effective at diverting your customers’ purchases.
-And for this reason, your business should always be able to deliver higher levels of customer satisfaction to drive loyalty.
+Or, existing competitors may change their strategies and effectively divert customers’ purchases.
+For this reason, your business should always be able to deliver higher levels of customer satisfaction to drive loyalty.

-And, ultimately, adding value is how you satisfy your customers.
-Your success in doing so makes your business have a strong bond with customers in the long term.
+Ultimately, adding value is how you satisfy your customers.
+Your success in doing so will strengthen your business’s bond with customers in the long term.

 What is the difference between the value added and net profit?

-The added value is not equal to the net profit of the business.
-By definition, the added value is the difference between the selling price of the product and the cost to produce it.
-It excludes other costs such as marketing or financial costs.
+The added value is not equal to the business’s profit.
+By definition, the added value is the difference between the product’s selling price and the cost to produce it.
+It excludes other costs, such as marketing or financial costs.

 Meanwhile, net income takes into account all costs.
 Thus, it equals total revenue minus all expenses.